mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

  * **Tenant**: This is the upper level of the projects.
 Each created project shares the same information (environments, CI/CD integration and cluster information) of its Tenant.

  * **Template**: Repository with libraries and pre-filled configurations.
-Each project could have one or more Template.
+Each tenant could have one or more Template.
+With the template, you could pre-fill active services in you project and start the project from an existent template, starting with the same configuration for all the similar projects.

  * **DevOps Console**: This is the platform that allows you to manage the complete lifecycle of the project.